chaintuts/trainingreference/README.md

 Clean the build and data directories

 ### Features
+* Available collections: Premade Programs, Program Templates, Freeweight Movements, and Bodyweight Movements
-* Show all exercises or programs in a collection
+* Show all data in a collection
-* Search exercises or programs based on metadata
+* Search collections based on metadata like program/movement names, etc.
+* See metadata suggestions (all available metadata keys for a collection)
 * Return the results as JSON

 ### Requirements